ZONESTAR3D/Upgrade-kit-guide/Bed_Leveling_Sensor/3DTouch/readme.md

 -----
 # How to install, wiring and debug the 3d touch
-## Install the Bltouch to the print head of the 3d printer
+## :one: Install the Bltouch to the print head of the 3d printer
 Install the Bltouch module on the hotend housing, we make a print stl file, please print it and then install the Bltouch on the hotend.
 ![](./BLtouch2.jpg)
 :arrow_down:[Download stl file](./BLtouch_Bracket.zip)